What is Prevent and how to make a Prevent referral.

 Referrals are first screened for suitability through a preliminary assessment by the police Prevent team.
 If appropriate, an assessment of the individual's vulnerabilities is made.
 This is based around 3 criteria:

 - engagement with a cause, group or ideology

 If suitable, the case is then referred into the 'Channel' process.

 Channel is a confidential and voluntary process whereby safeguarding professionals assess the case and discuss the most appropriate support options.
 As such, individuals have the final say on whether they accept support or not.
 The support options on offer encompass an array of different interventions, addressing: educational, vocational, mental health and other vulnerabilities tailored to the individual's needs.
 Ideological support is also common, which may include discussion with credible ideological experts and faith leaders.

 If you're worried about someone and think they are at risk of getting involved in terrorism or extremism, you should make a Prevent referral using the referral form attached to this page.
 If it's an emergency, please tel: 999.

 Referral processes for both adults and children are attached to this page.

-Whilst the police Prevent team can recognise vulnerabilities and support the safeguarding process, they are primarily focused on counter terrorism and domestic extremism risk.
-Please make sure other safeguarding measures for both adults and children and younger people (including early help assessments) are progressed in a timely manner.
+While the police Prevent team can recognise vulnerabilities and support the safeguarding process, they are primarily focused on counter terrorism and domestic extremism risk.
+Please make sure other safeguarding measures for both adults, and children and younger people (including early help assessments) are progressed in a timely manner.